CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/city-brain-challenge.rst

  - :math:`TT_{i}^{r}`: rest of trip travel time, estimated with free-flow speed;
  - :math:`TT_{i}^{f}`: full trip travel time at free-flow speed

 We will evaluate your solution on multiple traffic flow settings.
-We just add the total served vehicles over all evaluation scenarios as the final total served vehicles, and we calculate the average delay index among all vehicles over all scenarios as the final delay index.
+The overall `total number of served vehicles' is computed as the summation of `total number of served vehicles' over all evaluation scenarios.
+The overall `delay index' is computed as the average delay index among all vehicles over all scenarios.

+The submission scoring and ranking process follows three principles:

+ - Solutions that served more vehicles will rank higher.
+ - If two solutions served the same number of vehicles, the one with lower delay index will rank higher.
+ - If two solutions served the same number of vehicles with same delay index, the one submitted earlier will rank higher.

 ======================
 Qualfication round Starter-kit